 Climate change is being driven by burning fossil fuels.
 Electric Vehicles use electricity instead of petrol/diesel and increasingly the UK electricity supply is being generated from renewable sources.
 If you have solar panels at home you can charge your car 100% fossil-free.
 By driving an EV you are encouraging industry to get off fossil fuels and put their financial resources into developing clean technologies.
 You are also helping to reduce air pollution which is a major cause of illness and premature death (and no, EVs don’t give off more brake dust than normal cars as they hardly use their brakes).
 EVs can drive throughout London for a cost of just £10 per year.

-But for anyone considering an Electric Vehicle for the first time there are a few things to get your head around:
+But for anyone considering an Electric Vehicle for the first time there are a few things to get your head around (see our Beginner’s Guide below) – and there is also a great opportunity to talk to EV owners and dealers at two local events:

 If you are able to buy or lease the car through a business, you may be able to benefit from very low benefit-in-kind rates (0% this tax year, rising to 1% from April and 2% in 2022).